iago1460/fast-deploy/README.md

 This repository is heavily based on the following work:

  * [HypriotOS](https://github.com/hypriot/image-builder-rpi) - HypriotOS is the fastest way to get Docker up and running on the Raspberry Pi.
-Download - Flash - Boot - Done.
  * [flash](https://github.com/hypriot/flash) - Command line script to flash SD card images of any kind.
- * [Configurer](https://github.com/iago1460/configurer) - A config render tool using based on Jinja template variables.
+ * [Configurer](https://github.com/iago1460/configurer) - A config render tool based on Jinja template variables.